Expanded PDF Profile

 Buddhism first came to the Sherdukpen in the mid-1700s.
 Almost every one of them identifies as Buddhist today.

 The Buddhist lamas, known as chize, double as shaman priests among the Sherdukpen.
 They perform weddings and funerals and act as mediators between the spirit world and the community.
 Thus, the primary felt need of the Sherdukpen is about dealing with the spirit world, not following the teachings of Gautama Buddha.

 For countless centuries the Sherdukpen people, few in number yet unique, lived and died without any knowledge of the gospel.
-The 1991 census returned just 13 Sherdukpen people who declared themselves as Christians.
+There are only a handful of Christ's disciples among this people group.

 Scripture Prayers for the Sherdukpen in India.